 Read even more on festive food

 Remember that time we ranked all 32 Pret-A-Manger sandwiches from worst to best?
 It was a big day for the internet, but this pioneering piece of journalism didn’t pass without upset.
 Among the major complaints was that we’d left out the Christmas specials, a concern voiced by people who'd clearly put no thought towards the logistics of taste-testing a Christmas sandwich in the middle of bloody spring.
-Well, today we’re putting that oversight right, by rating not only Pret’s seasonal sarnies, but all their other festive foodstuffs, too.Read more
+Well, today we’re putting that oversight right, by rating not only Pret’s seasonal sarnies, but all their other festive foodstuffs, too.
+So have at 'em, and leave us a comment to let us know about the Christmas specials you rate and hate.Read more